MARKAZI JAMIAT AHL-E-HADITH

 In 1971, he received a scholarship for higher education in Islamic studies at Islamic University, Madinah.
 The atmosphere in Madinah helped him develop his abilities and knowledge both of Islamic sciences and the Arabic language.
 He also took the opportunity to develop a relationship with prominent scholars.

-After his arrival in Britain, on the request of Maulana Asim and the instruction of Shaikh Ibn Baz, he found a vast and enormous field to exercise his abilities.
-The Jamiat was at that time barely two years old, still in its early process of organisation.
-The task was challenging and demanding and Maulana Mirpuri seemed happy to take it up, with a full realisation of the responsibilities ahead.
+After his arrival in Britain, at the request of Maulana Asim and the instruction of Shaikh Ibn Baz, he found a vast and enormous field to exercise his abilities.
+The Jamiat was at that time barely two years old, still in its early process of the organization.
+The task was challenging and demanding and Maulana Mirpuri seemed happy to take it up, with a full realization of the responsibilities ahead.
 He became the mind and soul of the Jamiat and the driving force behind all its activities.
-The Jamiat became known among Ahl-e-Hadith as well as among other Muslim groups and organisations.
+The Jamiat became known among Ahl-e-Hadith as well as among other Muslim groups and organizations.

-On one hand, he speeded up the activities of the Jamiat and the strengthening of the organisation; while on the other hand, he maintained a very good working relationship with all other religious organisations, and good personal relations with community leaders.
-The most vivid example of his sincere efforts to bring together the scholars of different schools of thought was the foundation of Islamic Shariah Council.
+On one hand, he speeded up the activities of the Jamiat and the strengthening of the organization; while on the other hand, he maintained a very good working relationship with all other religious organizations and good personal relations with community leaders.
+The most vivid example of his sincere efforts to bring together the scholars of different schools of thought was the foundation of the Islamic Shariah Council.

-When Hafiz Yaqub, due to personal reasons, resigned in about the end of 1983 as General Secretary of the Jamiat, Maulana Mirpuri was elected in his place, and then was re-elected in 1986.
+When Hafiz Yaqub, due to personal reasons, resigned at about the end of 1983 as General Secretary of the Jamiat, Maulana Mirpuri was elected in his place, and then was re-elected in 1986.

 He toured the whole country, searching for Ahl-e-Hadith wherever he had any clues, and established a strong network of Ahl-e-Hadith Masaajid.

-He proved himself a Muslim leader of International calibre by organising the first European Islamic conference to co-ordinate the activities of European Muslims to preserve their identity and to promote the cause of Islam.
+He proved himself a Muslim leader of International caliber by organizing the first European Islamic conference to co-ordinate the activities of European Muslims to preserve their identity and to promote the cause of Islam.
 The conference was held at Olympia in London and was attended by hundreds of delegates from all over the world.